 1) Cloud services

-10 years ago, cloud was a new thing in the IT world and most companies were sceptical about it, however this is not the case anymore – with the majority of email services cloud based.
-This is now the most common location for company data to be stored.
+10 years ago cloud was a new thing in the IT world, but it’s become so prevalent now – with the majority of email services cloud-based this is the number one most common location for all types of company data to be stored.
 What’s lurking inside your inbox or more importantly your HR departments?
-A lot of CV’s and data on individuals? – this needs to stay secure otherwise you could be in for a very high penalty fee.
+A lot of CV’s and data on individuals you may have on file – this needs to stay secure; otherwise, you could be in for severe fines.

 2) Desktop and laptop computers

-This is the most obvious location for data to be kept.
-What’s important is that you have some form of encryption on all devices so that if anything ever goes missing there is a limited chance of the data being accessed.
+This is the most prominent location where data is kept.
+What’s important is that you have some form of encryption on all devices so that if anything ever goes missing, there is a limited chance of the data being accessed.

 3) USBs, portable storage and memory cards

 Many government agencies have had all sorts of breaches due to the use and loss of USB drives.
 The best advice we can give you is to restrict the use.
 Or an all-out ban of the use of USB storage devices within your business.
-Whilst it’s very practical for transferring files it’s also very easy to lose those files.
+Whilst it’s convenient for transferring files, it’s also straightforward to lose those files.

 4) On-premise servers

-Even if you have cloud services on your IT infrastructure there’s a good chance you also have on-premise servers doing some basic functions.
+Even if you have cloud services on your IT infrastructure, there’s a good chance you also have on-premise servers doing some essential functions.
 The most common include network file shares, printer servers and directory services.

-Whist you may have really good software and systems protecting these servers the question we ask is about physical access.
+Whist you may have excellent software and systems protecting these servers the question we ask is about physical access.
 How easy would it be for someone to access these servers physically in your office?

 Are they locked in a server room or just in a spare office cupboard?
 Who has access and what type of procedure do you have in place to gain access to these locations?